vitiral/vitiral.github.io/_posts/2017-09-12-password-manager-in-rust-using-argon2.md

 cargo install novault
 ```

 I will probably start actually using it in the comming month.
-Feedback and
+For now I am
+just using it to store my reddit password, which is [on github][9].
+Feedback
-audits would be great!
+and audits would be great!

 [1]: https://github.com/vitiral/artifact
 [2]: https://github.com/vitiral/litevault